browserengineering/book/book/embeds.md

         # ...
 ```

 But actually, accessibility still doesn't work for hover hit testing.
-That's
-for two reasons:
+That's for
+two reasons:^[Observe that frame-based `click` already works correctly, because
+we don't recurse into iframes unless the click intersects the `iframe`
+element's bounds.]

 * It doesn't properly take into account scroll of iframes.
 (In Chapter 14,
 we did this just for the root frame.)